What is defamation?

 Defamation law is designed to protect all Australians from false or damaging statements being made about them that may cause harm to their personal or professional reputation.
 It enables those who have been defamed to seek compensation for financial and other losses resulting from a defamatory publication of any kind.

 In recent years, defamation claims have become more prominent given the nature and volume of content published on digital platforms and social media.
-Defamation law aims to strike a balance between permitting the free distribution of information, ideas, and opinions, and protecting individuals and businesses from having their reputations tarnished or destroyed.
+Defamation law aims to strike a balance between permitting the free distribution of information, ideas, and opinions, and protecting individuals and small businesses from having their reputations tarnished or destroyed.

 Making a defamation claim